RecordsKeeper/multichain/docs/source/mininglinux.rst

     rkd recordskeeper@35.172.1.247:7895 -daemon

 .. note::
-    Linux users now go to the :ref:`mining-permissions` section
+    Linux users can now go to the :ref:`mining-permissions` section.

 .. _linux-miningpermissions: